Are Gates, Musk Being 'Too Aggressive' With AI Concerns?

 Not only technology has to reach there, but then we'd be faced with cost and time to get all these robots with AI going for all sorts of jobs.

-If you think about it, all this diversity of jobs that robots are supposed to be stealing from us will be facing similar o
+If you think about it, all this diversity of jobs that robots are supposed to be stealing from us will be facing similar or even worse challenges as that of autonomous driving.

+Most countries won't be able to afford those types of technology, and it'll take years to set some standards.

+And then comes cultural, economic and other types of barriers.
+Sure, the US could go towards universal basic income and whatnot, but I can't see something like this alone being able to cope with consequences.

 We are already there (Score:2)